 Talk to a Social Security Disability Lawyer for Free Today

-At John Foy & Associates, we have been helping disabled individuals for over 20 years.
+At John Foy & Associates, our lawyers have been helping disabled individuals for over 20 years.
 We can assist you with any part of your SSDI application.
-If you have questions about working while on SSDI, contact us today.
+If you have questions about working while on SSDI or your income limit, contact us today.